 So what exactly are they?

-Everyone’s oxygen saturation fluctuate throughout the day.
+Oxygen saturation levels fluctuate throughout the day.
 Healthy individuals typically register readings above 97%.
-Measurements should never fall below 95%, although oxygen levels above 92% are generally considered safe.
+Measurements should never fall below 95%, although levels above 92% are generally considered safe.
 Cold hands, weak pulse, hand movements, fingernail polish and acrylic nails are some of the most common factors that may affect a reading and cause inaccurate results.

 Although measuring oxygen saturation during a workout may not be necessary for most, wearing a pulse oximeter can be useful in certain situations.
 Serious athletes may, for example, wear a pulse oximeter to monitor oxygen levels during strenuous workouts.
 They are also useful for mountain climbers and athletes whose oxygen levels may decrease at high altitudes.

 Measuring oxygen saturation is more important for those with certain medical conditions or patients recovering from a recent illness or surgery.
-Monitoring your oxygen levels in these cases can help to ensure your safety.
-Pulse oximetry can be used to check the health of a person with any condition that affects blood oxygen levels, such as: heart attack, heart failure, anaemia, lung cancer, asthma, pneumonia and Chronic obstructive pulmonary disease (COPD).
+It can be used to check the health of a person with various conditions.
+This includes heart attack, heart failure, anaemia, lung cancer, asthma, pneumonia and Chronic obstructive pulmonary disease (COPD).
 On a wrist wearable, it can also be used to warn of sleep apnea, a condition where breathing is interrupted during sleep.

-This is our selection of some of the most popular pulse oximeters on the market today.
+This is our selection of some of the best pulse oximeters on the market today.

 The Acc U Rate Pro Series 500DL is currently one of the top selling pulse oximeters in America.
 The small and portable device is manufactured according to the CE and FDA standards used by doctors and other health professionals.
 Designed for sports enthusiasts, the oximeter is also suitable for use by GPs, nurses and community workers.